dahliamalkhi/dahliamalkhi.github.io/_pages/about.md

 # Technology Impact

-I enjoy working on questions that emerge from the engineering of real systems.
-I spent the past two decades working on bringing scientific innovation into fruition in several leading industrial settings.
-Below, I tell the stories of four technologies I participated in creating.

 ## HotStuff at VMware 2016 and DiemBFT at Diem(Libra) 2019

 Renewed interest in the Blockchain world on scaling and robustifying the long standing problem of